huy-dai/programming/README.md

-# programming
+# Programming Notes

-A repository to contain my programming notes about each languages and practice problems
+The repo contains my notes about different programming languages as I solve new problems on Hackerrank.